 Unfortunately, Brigitte Kali Canales is sorely miscast in the lead.
 Despite coming from such a genre-heavy television series as Fear the Walking Dead, Canales doesn’t tap into what is needed for horror and what it takes to carry such a personal story to the edge of sanity.
 Her performance lacks depth, and any fear she’s trying to get across to the audience comes across as though she has just read the script and is delivering her first readthrough.

 Needless to say, The Old Ways is a hit and miss affair.
 It ticks all of the right boxes from a technical perspective and definitely deserves a look-in for what that’s worth, however, the script and weakness of the lead performance let it down completely.
 With that said, given that there’s obvious talent on display from Alender, I will err on the side of favourable and afford the film an added half a star to its score rating.
 I look forward to seeing what he can take from this film and apply it to his next.

-‘The Old Ways’ is released in the US on Digital, DVD and Blu-ray on October 5th and is currently available on Netflix (in certain markets) right HERE.
+‘The Old Ways’ is currently available on Netflix (in certain markets) right HERE.